Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 Computers gradually spread from science calculations to business assistance, and robotics rendered funny androids.
 In chess, with its intellectual aura, computer programs could give winning hints that grandmasters couldn't discern and had attributed to the abrupt progress of their inferior opponents.

-### Late 1980s -early 1990s
+### Late 1980s - early 1990s

 PCs have become a mass factor at work and home.
-Thousands of enthusiasts, fascinated by the power and ease of programming, along with top-level engineers, which one could hire then for symbolic rates, tried to reanimate AI, giving a start kick to pseudo-sciences like _the theory of inventive problem-solving_.
+Thousands of enthusiasts, fascinated by the power and ease of programming, along with top-level engineers, which one could hire then for symbolic rates, tried to reanimate AI.
+A side-effect of that kick discovered pseudo-sciences like _the theory of inventive problem-solving_.

 And here we are in **2023**, when "_there will be no (human) programmers in five years_" (*Emad Mostaque*, CEO of Stability AI).